skaji/patchperl-extracted/README.md

 In fact, Apple announced that scripting language runtimes including perl wouldn't be available by default in future versions of macOS
 ([see this](https://developer.apple.com/documentation/xcode_release_notes/xcode_11_release_notes)).

-So I think it is useful there exist plain patches for old perls.
+So I think it is useful there exist plain patch files for old perls.

 # Install